ranaroussi/pystore/README.rst

 License
 =======

-PyStore is licensed under the **GNU Lesser General Public License v2.1**.
+PyStore is licensed under the **Apache License, Version 2.0**.
 A copy of which is included in LICENSE.txt.

 -----